thu-uav/SimpleFlight/README.md

 For Track, modifying task parameters via Track.yaml
 - `env` `num_envs` : the number of parallel environments
 - `env` `max_episode_length` : the maximum length of an episode
-- `drone_model` : types of drones, "Crazyflie" or 'air'
 - `use_eval`: set True to eliminate the randomness of the environment
-- `action_transform`: the low-level controller that converts CTBR commands to motor thrusts.
-"PIDrate" for crazyflie
+- `action_transform`: the low-level controller that converts CTBR commands to motor thrusts. use `PIDrate` for crazyflie

 ## Real-world Deployment
 We deploy the policy on three real [CrazyFlie 2.1](https://www.bitcraze.io/products/old-products/crazyflie-2-1/) quadrotors.
 The key parameters of dynamics model is listed as follow: